KittyGiraudel/a11y-dialog/docs/advanced.alert_dialog.md

 slug: /advanced/alert-dialog
 ---

-By default, a11y-dialog behaves as a dialog: it is closable with the <kbd>ESC</kbd> key, and by clicking the backdrop (provided the `data-a11y-dialog-hide` attribute is given to is).
+By default, a11y-dialog behaves as a dialog: it is closable with the <kbd>ESC</kbd> key, and by clicking the backdrop (provided the `data-a11y-dialog-hide` attribute is given to it).
 However, it is possible to make it an “alert dialog” for critical interactions, which would remove these features.

 To do so: